Akinori-F-Ebihara/Akinori-F-Ebihara.github.io/_pages/about.md

 <br>

 # News
+__[Feb.
+16th, 2023]__
+- Our paper, "Toward Asymptotic Optimality: Sequential Unsupervised Regression of Density Ratio for Early Classification" was accepted to ICASSP 2023.

 __[Apr.
 27th, 2022]__
 - Our paper, "Convolutional Neural Networks for Time-dependent Classification of Variable-length Time Series" was accepted to WCCI 2021 (IJCNN track) as an oral presentation.